-Jeffrey E. Harris MD PhD† October 12, 2020
+Jeffrey E. Harris MD PhD\† October 22, 2020

 Abstract: We tracked the course of the COVID-19 epidemic among the approximately 300 communities comprising Los Angeles County.
 The epidemic, we found, had three distinct phases.
 During Phase I, from early March through about April 4, initial seeding of infection in relatively affluent areas was followed by radial geographic extension to adjoining communities.
-During Phase II, which continued to about July 11, COVID-19 cases continued to rise at a slower rate, and became increasingly concentrated in four geographic foci of infection across the county.
-This phase saw changes in two indicators of social mobility: the proportion of locationtracked smartphones staying at home, and the number of smartphones visiting a gym.
-For both indicators, those communities with a larger reduction in social mobility during April reported fewer new COVID-19 cases in May.
+During Phase II, lasting until about July 11, COVID-19 cases continued to rise at a slower rate, and became increasingly concentrated in four geographic foci of infection across the county.
+Those communities with larger reductions in social mobility during April - as measured by the proportion of smartphones staying at home and number of smartphones visiting a gym - reported fewer COVID-19 cases in May.
 During Phase III, COVID-19 incidence only gradually declined, remaining as high as the incidence seen at the end of Phase I. Across communities, the prevalence of households at high risk for intergenerational transmission was strongly correlated with the persistence of continued COVID-19 propagation.
 This association was even stronger in those communities with a higher rate of gym attendance in Phase II.
 The map of the prevalence of at-risk households in Los Angeles County coincided strikingly with the map of cumulative COVID-19 incidence.
 These findings, taken together, support the critical role of household structure in the persistent propagation of COVID-19 infections in Los Angeles County.
 Public health policy needs to be reoriented from a focus on protecting the individual to a focus on protecting the household.

-Professor of Economics, Emeritus, Massachusetts Institute of Technology, Cambridge MA 02139; and Physician, Eisner Health, Los Angeles CA 90015. jeffrey@mit.edu
+\ Professor of Economics, Emeritus, Massachusetts Institute of Technology, Cambridge MA 02139; and Physician, Eisner Health, Los Angeles CA 90015. jeffrey@mit.edu

 † This study relies exclusively on publicly available data that contain no individual identifiers.
 The author has no competing interests and no funding sources to declare.
-This article represents the sole opinion of its author and does not necessarily represent the opinions of the Massachusetts Institute of Technology, Eisner Health, the National Bureau of Economic Research, or any other organization.
+This article represents the sole opinion of its author and does not necessarily represent the opinions of the Massachusetts Institute of Technology, Eisner Health, the National Bureau of Economic Research, the Los Angeles County Department of Public Health, or any other organization.
 We gratefully acknowledge the assistance of Douglas Morales MPH and Rashmi Shetgiri MD MSHS of the Los Angeles County Department of Public Health.